Religion of the Shang dynasty: Liturgical sacrifices

 The Shang regularly conducted sacrifices to please the spirits and pray for their blessings, with a certain degree of ritual violence.
 Characteristic of the practice were "bureaucratic" ancestral sacrifices, in which each desired outcome was regarded as falling within the jurisdiction of particular royal ancestors, who in turn required a unique sacrificial package.
 Sacrifices to royal ancestors was a crucial obligation of the king, who by the 11th century BC had to perform such rituals every day.
 The demand for sacrificial materials spurred technological innovations for Shang society.

-Non-living sacrificial offerings were mainly bones, stones and bronzes.
-Some of the bone products were shaped into hairpins or arrowheads, and there are instances of ivory found in elite tombs.
-Stone objects such as jade were moulded into decorative ritual objects, such as those discovered in the Tomb of Fu Hao.
-Offering ceremonies involved bronze vessels with short inscriptions, such as the ding (鼎), of which access seemed to be exclusively granted to the king and heirs partaking in rituals.
-There were also accepted minor materials like ceramics, the designs on which were inherited from earlier cultures.
+Non-living sacrificial offerings were mainly bones, stones, and bronzes.
+Bones came as hairpins or arrowheads, or as ivory in elite tombs.
+Jade ritual objects have been discovered in the Tomb of Fu Hao.
+Bronzes were offered as vessels with short inscriptions, such as the ding (鼎), of which access seemed to be exclusively granted to the king and heirs partaking in rituals.
+The Shang also utilised ceramics with inherited designs from earlier cultures.

-Animal sacrifice constituted an important part of Shang ritual, with the known recipients being royal ancestors and the nature spirits.
+Animals constituted an important source of offering to the royal ancestors and nature spirits.
 Faunal offerings were subjected to certain colour principles and, in funerary contexts, rules of completeness and location.
-Predominant sacrificial animals included pigs, which featured heavily in Early Shang (also called Erligang) contexts, horses, which were the most commonly sacrificed during the Late period, and dogs.
-The latter were usually sacrificed in a flexible manner, with intentions ranging from their serving as food for ancestors to acting as their postmortem attendants.
-Other major animals include sheep and cattle, which were sacrificed to both the ancestors and nature powers.
+Predominant sacrificial animals included pigs, which featured heavily in Early Shang (Erligang) contexts, and horses, the most commonly sacrificed during the Late period.
+Canine sacrifice was practised flexibly with dogs expected to be food or postmortem attendants for ancestors.
+Others include sheep and cattle, which were sacrificed to both the ancestors and nature powers.
 The Shang also sacrificed millet, ale, and grains alongside the animals.

 The Shang practised large-scale human sacrifice, a practice deriving from their belief in the afterlife.
 At least 14,197 human victims were mentioned in inscriptions, although 1,145 inscriptions do not mention exact figures.
 Victims were often enemy prisoners, such as the Qiang (羌) who were either captured or sent as gifts by the Shang's neighbours.
 While some prisoners were spared, many, including women, were sacrificed.
 A single ritual sacrifice could involve hundreds or thousands of victims.
-Different methods were used to kill victims depending on the recipients; for example, they were drowned for sacrifices to the River Power, buried alive for the Earth Power, cut into pieces for the wind spirits, and burned to death for sky spirits.
+Different recipients seemed to require different killing methods; for example, victims were drowned for sacrifices to the River Power, buried alive for the Earth Power, cut into pieces for the wind spirits, and burned to death for sky spirits.